anton-tchekov/editor/README.md

 ## TODO

+- Indent Selected using Tab
-- Search and replace in file / whole folder
+- Search and replace in file and whole folder
+- Unicode problems
+- Undo / Redo
+- Multiple Cursors